OllyButters/google-photos-album-tidy/README.md

 Olly Butters

-Want to get a summary of albums (mine and shared) and a list of photos which are not in any album (mine or shared).
+Get a list of albums (mine and shared) with the count of photos in each.
+Also get a list of photos which are not in any album (mine or shared), with a link to them so they can be added to an album.

 ## Prerequisites